JoanCoCo/MezzoReader/README.md

          ./MezzoReader -i=images/notes.png -o=analysed_image.png -p -v
          ./MezzoReader -a=2 -ap=5
      -a, --staffs (value:<none>)
-         Adaptative mode give then number of staffs contained in the image.
+         Adaptive mode given the number of staffs contained in the image.
      -d, --decode (value:<none>)
          Load a melody from a pictoform